 Harley Davidson and the Marlboro Man

-The 1989 movie Harley Davidson and the Marlboro Man, while failing both critically and financially, became a cult ic, especially among biker fans.
+The 1989 movie Harley Davidson and the Marlboro Man, while failing both critically and financially, became a cult classic, especially among biker fans.
 This one stars Mickey

 Rourke as a character actually named Harley Davidson.
 The other character is actually named, you guessed it, The Marlboro Man.
 Product placement, eat your heart out.